-Hawks are quite impressive predators.
-Everything from their keen hearing and eye sight to their sharp beak and talons comes together to make them expert birds of prey.
-There are approximately 16 species of hawks living across the United States.
-But in this article, we’re going to discuss the 6 species of hawks in South Carolina.
+Hawks are impressive predators with keen hearing, exceptional eye sight, sharp beaks, and powerful talons that make them expert birds of prey.
+There are approximately 16 kinds of hawks living across the United States.
+But in this article, we’re going to discuss the types of hawks in South Carolina.

 The 6 species of hawks that can be found in South Carolina are the broad-winged hawk, Cooper’s hawk, northern harrier, red-tailed hawk, red-shouldered hawk, and sharp-shinned hawk.

 In this article, we refer to both accipiters and buteos as ‘hawks’ in alignment with North American terminology.
 This usage reflects regional naming conventions and is not intended to overlook the taxonomic distinctions among these groups of birds of prey.